jkirby-22/bayesian-abm/readme.md

-A bayesian modification of Emily Clough's 'Strategic Voting Under Conditions of Uncertainty: A Re- Evaluation of Duverger's Law' agent-based model.
+A bayesian modification of Emily Clough's 'Strategic Voting Under Conditions of Uncertainty: A Re-Evaluation of Duverger's Law' agent-based model.

 Chapter 5 in the excerpt of my dissertation describes my recreation of the model described in the paper, while Chapter 6 formalises the model of my bayesian modification.